Family Travel: Tips for Visiting Singapore with a Toddler

 It turned out that this was exactly what happened - a ton of time with my friend and a very happy little man who spent a lot of time outside playing, often getting very, very wet, but more about that later.

 Here are some photos of the things we did, and below you'll find some of the places we went listed, as well as a few other tips for things to do (or not do!) in Singapore with a toddler!
+If you're travelling to Singapore kid-free (also awesome!) here is a 3-day Singapore itinerary for first-timers, and here is a list of the best places to stay in Singapore including luxury hotels, mid-range options and budget hotels and hostels.

-We stayed at the Fullerton Bay hotel which is an expensive hotel that is most likely to be outside of peoples' budgets.
+We stayed at the Fullerton Bay hotel which is an expensive hotel that is possibly outside of peoples' budgets.
 I fully understand this, however, the location was good for seeing my friend and very central to the things we wanted to do.
 We also found reviews that mentioned how family-friendly the hotel was and also how good the babysitting service was, which we fully planned on using to get a night out with my friend and her partner.
 The investment paid off as we had a very easy and relaxed stay and ALL the staff were incredibly sweet with Baby Bird.

 The lobby area of the hotel is very open with people wandering around from outside so we found Baby Bird could make as much noise and toddle around as much as he wanted.
 Baby Bird even got a colouring book and a toy bear to play with during his stay and getting warm milk before his bedtime was easily done.
 The rooftop swimming pool was less child-friendly (but we did time our visit with happy hour which was a bit of a mistake) but it had good shallow areas for him to splash around in and the views were nice to look at (very briefly!).
 We didn't spend much money on activities or travel while we were in Singapore so for us we often choose to splash out a bit on accommodation.
+Here are some other affordable luxury hotels in Singapore you may want to consider.

 Gardens by the Bay